pandeyp/gilded_rose/python/adr/0002-Improving-gilded-rose-kata.md

 ## Decision

-The change we are proposing is to implement Structural Pattern as number of items exceeds certain number of items (say 7).
+The change I am proposing is to implement Structural Pattern as number of items exceeds certain number of items (say 7).

 ## Consequences